Avnet forecasts third-quarter results above estimates; shares rise

 Avnet and other technology distributors such as Arrow Electronics Inc (ARW.N) and Ingram Micro Inc IM.N have been hit by weak demand for the past few quarters, underscoring a slowdown in technology spending.

 Avnet shares, which gained about 15 percent in the last three months, were up at $34.90 in premarket trading.
-They closed at $32.17 on the New York Stock Exchange on Wednesday.
+They closed at $32.17 on the Nasdaq on Wednesday.

-(Corrects paragraph 10 to say the company is listed on the New York Stock Exchange, not on the Nasdaq)

 (Reporting by Chandni Doulatramani in Bangalore; Editing by Maju Samuel)